NeotokyoRebuild/neo/CONTRIBUTING.md

 To be safe and avoid problems with VAC, it's recommended to add a [-insecure](https://developer.valvesoftware.com/wiki/Command_Line_Options) launch flag before attaching your debugger.

 #### VS2022 + CMake (Windows)

+> [!NOTE]
+> We do *not* officially support Visual Studio 2026 at this time!
+If you run into issues, please consider downgrading to VS 2022 for now.
+>

 In the CMake Target View, right-click "client (shared library)" and click on "Add Debug Configuration".
 This should generate the `src/.vs/launch.vs.json` config file.

 Modify the config to fix the directory paths; an example is provided below: